Dasync/Dasync/docs/Core-Concepts.md

 # D-ASYNC Core Concepts

+## Services
+Modern cloud and on-premises applications have successfully adopted the microservice architecture, which enables not only continuous isolated deployments but also helps to draw a domain knowledge boundary in the organization structure.

+A __service__ is a logical unit that encompasses certain functionality which is accessible externally via an API.
+A basic example would be a user service that allows registering in a system, or deactivate an account.
+Services may directly or indirectly communicate with other services to achieve a particular business behavior.

 ## Service Communication Primitives
 The basic building blocks of a multi-service application are queries, commands, and events.
 Regardless of the underlying technical choices, these primitives describe what services do and their logical dependencies.